c-toolbox/C-Play/docs/index.md

 - *Text* (With custom font, also used for subtitles.)

- With above layers, you can  make it as easy as using powerpoint to create an immersive presentation.
+With the layer types above, you can make it almost as easy as using PowerPoint to create an immersive presentation.

 ### Technical features

-- Runs a QT/QML UI application on master computer and small none-UI GLFW/SGCT application on nodes/clients.
+- Runs a Qt/QML UI application on the master computer and a small non-UI GLFW/SGCT application on the nodes/clients.

 - Sync playback, loading and other properties between master and clients.